Dean110/fortune-teller/readme.txt

 [ * ] Research while (page 115 in the Head Start book) or do/while loops and use them to check whether a user typed “Help” for favorite color, printing the list of colors each time the user types “Help”.

 What is your favorite ROYGBIV color?
+Help
+The ROYGBIV colors are red, orange, yellow, green, blue, indigo, violet.
+Help
-Help The ROYGBIV colors are red, orange, yellow, green, blue, indigo, violet.
-Help The ROYGBIV colors are red, orange, yellow, green, blue, indigo, violet.
-Blue
+The ROYGBIV colors are red, orange, yellow, green, blue, indigo, violet.